Jesus of Nazareth (TV series): Development

-There are various reports regarding the size of the drama's budget: Presbyterian Survey stated it was $12 million, The Listener cited the figure of £9 million (roughly $16 million), while Third Way stated it cost £11.5 million (roughly $20 million).
-Other sources give the sum of $18 million.
-In his autobiography, Lew Grade wrote that "in the final accounting, Jesus of Nazareth took $45 million."

-Powell's portrayal of Jesus
+Casting Jesus

 The producers at first considered choosing a well-known star, who would draw a large audience, for the role of Christ.
 The first actor thought of was Dustin Hoffman, and Al Pacino was also a candidate.
-Director Zeffirelli decided to look for an actor whom the audience would immediately identify as Jesus.
+Zeffirelli decided to look for an actor whom the audience would immediately identify as Jesus.
 For example, Hoffman and Pacino both stand at just 5'6", and neither man's face bears a resemblance to Jesus as depicted in art, which has been based for many centuries on the image found on The Shroud of Turin.
-The image on the shroud is that of a man who is six feet tall.
-Eventually, the character's appearance in the series was influenced by Warner Sallman's portrait painting Head of Christ: Paul Harvey and Edward J. Blum wrote the show 'put Sallman's imagination in motion'.
+The image on the shroud is that of a man who is 6'.
+Eventually, the character's likeness was influenced by Warner Sallman's portrait painting Head of Christ: Paul Harvey and Edward J. Blum wrote the show "put Sallman's imagination in motion".
 The Virgin Mary was depicted by Olivia Hussey.

-The idea to cast Robert Powell originated with Lew Grade's wife, Kathie Moody, who told her husband the actor had 'wonderful blue eyes' after watching him perform in a BBC television adaptation of Jude the Obscure.
-Powell came under criticism from religious groups for 'living in sin' with his companion, dancer Barbara Lord of Pan's People, while intending to portray Jesus.
+The idea to cast Robert Powell originated with Grade's wife, Kathie Moody, who told her husband the actor had "wonderful blue eyes" after watching his performance in a BBC television adaptation of Thomas Hardy's Jude the Obscure.
+Powell came under criticism from religious groups for "living in sin" with his companion, dancer Barbara Lord of Pan's People, while intending to portray Jesus.
 The couple married shortly before production began.
-As of 2022, Powell and Lord have been married for 47 years.
+As of 2025, Powell and Lord have been married for 50 years.

-Powell rarely blinks throughout the entire film, mimicking, in this respect, H.B.
-Warner in 1927's The King of Kings and Max von Sydow in 1965's The Greatest Story Ever Told.
-This effect was a deliberate decision by Franco Zeffirelli.
-James Houlden commented that the result was 'a penetrating, unrelenting eye contact with Jesus's.
+Powell rarely blinks throughout the entire film, mimicking, in this respect, H. B. Warner in 1927's The King of Kings and Max von Sydow in 1965's The Greatest Story Ever Told.
+This effect was a deliberate decision by Zeffirelli.
+James Houlden commented that the result was "a penetrating, unrelenting eye contact with Jesus's."
 A dark blue eyeliner was applied on set to accentuate Powell's blue eyes.
-Powell's portrayal has since become an often-used image in popular devotional art, and 'defined the visual image of Christ in the minds of the audience...
-Perhaps more than any other Jesus film.'
+Powell's portrayal has since become an often-used image in popular devotional art, and "defined the visual image of Christ in the minds of the audience...
+Perhaps more than any other Jesus film."

-For the crucifixion scene, Powell starved himself on a diet of only cheese for 12 days prior to shooting "in order to look worn".
+For the crucifixion scene, Powell starved himself on a diet of only cheese for twelve days prior to shooting "in order to look worn".